xpp-community/.github/profile/README.md

 # XPP Community

 Welcome to the XPP Community RWS account specifically designed to distribute and share examples for all XPP users.

+Please see this thread if you do not have access to the content within: https://github.com/orgs/xpp-community/discussions/2

 The content of this account must adhere to the RWS Community Terms and Conditions outlined here: https://www.rws.com/legal/terms-and-conditions/community-terms-conditions/

 The purpose of this account is to share: